 In Kansas, the maximum security deposit that may be charged is one month’s rent if unfurnished or one and one-half months’ rent if furnished.

-A municipal housing authority which is entirely or partially subsidized by aid from the federal government may demand and receive a security deposit in accordance with a schedule created by the housing authority, which is required to provide a deferred payment plan that will allow the tenant to pay the deposit in reasonable increments over a period of time (KSA 58-2550(a)).
+A municipal housing authority (which is entirely or partially subsidized by aid from the federal government) may demand a security deposit in accordance with the housing authority.
+(KSA 58-2550(a)).

 The Federal Fair Housing Act requires housing facilities to allow tenants who use service dogs and emotional support animals to have an equal opportunity to use and enjoy their home.